Walkthroughs / Flock Around / Whistles, Seeds, Money, and Best Early Upgrades

 Item typeUseEarly advice

-Functional upgradesPermanent camera and binocular improvements.Buy these first if you care about guidebook cleanup.
+Functional upgradesCamera and binocular improvements bought from shop boxes.Buy these first if you care about guidebook cleanup.

-WhistlesReusable calls for a specific bird species.
-A whistle guarantees at least one matching bird spawns somewhere on the map and responds to the call.Buy once, keep forever.
-They help you create a chance, but you still need quiet feet and a clean frame.
+WhistlesReusable calls for specific bird species.
+In the correct biome, a whistle can help you find a nearby matching bird or make one spawn if none is nearby.Buy once, keep forever.
+They create a chance, but you still need quiet movement and a clean frame.

 UpgradeCostEffect